Best Hiking Trails in North GA

 Witnessing the gorgeous waterfall cascading through a 40-foot-tall cliff is something you will never forget.
 Hiking through this trail is undoubtedly worth it!
 With the view of the falls cascading through the cliff, slicing through the enormous rock outcrop, and feeding the moss-lined walls and vegetation, you’ll never want to go back to the city.

 Are you looking for a bed and breakfast in Blue Ridge or nearby?
 Stay at the beautiful Ellijay River House for a secure and more personal experience!
+Located just 20 minutes south of Blue Ridge in the beautiful mountain town of Ellijay, GA.
 Let us delight you with our beautifully decorated rooms, private bath, and scrumptious southern breakfasts.
 Book a room today!